gghidoli/flatlogs/src/tests/from_MagAOX/README.md

 ## Notes/Caveats:

-- At the start of the generator python script, the previous generated test files will be deleted.
-Because random values are used for test values, this means values will change between runs of the generator.
+- At the start of the python script, the previous generated test files will be deleted.
+Because random values are used for test values, the values will change between runs of the generator.

+- To handle subtle differences in field names in the .fbs and .hpp files, the generator reads both .fbs file names and .hpp names and uses the correct name when appropriate.
+The caveat to this is that the order in which those names appear MUST correspond between the two files.
+The only file this became an issue was `telem_fxngen.hpp`.
+The order of the field names were different between files.
+This caused a compiler error when calling the constructor.
+To fix this, I re-ordered the messageT field names in `telem_fxngen.hpp` to match `telem_fxngen.fbs`.

 - This script detects a 'base' type if it does not have eventCode and defaultLevel in the .hpp file.
 It is noted in these log types that they cannot be used directly.
-On the first iteration through the log types, the base types and their inherited types are found.
-Then, the script generates the test files for these inherited types.
 The base types found are:
     - empty_log
     - flatbuffer_log
     - software_log